 Level 4 services at WDSrx are being provided by TraceLink, creator of the TraceLink Life Sciences Cloud, the world’s largest pharmaceutical track and trace network.
 According to Brian Daleiden, TraceLink Co-Founder and VP of Industry Marketing, “Requirements for DSCSA compliance mandate a flexible track and trace system that can handle complex data management and compliance processing for information on lot-level and serialized products that is generated and exchanged among parties that manufacture, distribute or dispense pharmaceutical products in the United States.”

-“WDSrx fully comprehends the urgent nature to DSCSA compliance and the impact on the entire pharmaceutical supply chain, as evidenced by their proactive plan to maintain full operations during their transition to serialization,” said Shabbir Dahod, president and CEO, TraceLink.
-“We are pleased to work with WDSrx to build a comprehensive, integrated track and trace program by leveraging TraceLink’s proven solution and pooling our collective industry expertise to achieve superior results in a short timeframe, in order to comply with DSCSA well ahead of deadline.”
+“WDSrx fully understood the urgent nature to DSCSA compliance and the impact on the entire pharmaceutical supply chain, as evidenced by their proactive plan with early transition to serialization,” said Shabbir Dahod, president and CEO, TraceLink.
+“We are pleased to work with WDSrx to build a comprehensive, integrated track and trace program by leveraging TraceLink’s proven solution and pooling our collective industry expertise to achieve superior results in order to comply with DSCSA.”

 WDSrx is in compliance with current DSCSA requirements with plans for early completion of future requirements prior to published deadlines.